jp-king-1337/horiSEOn_unexpected_css_challenge/README.md

 ## Description

 This is a refactor of the Horiseon challenge.
-I replaced all of the <div> tags with semantic tags, in both the HTML and CSS files.
+I replaced all of the div tags with semantic tags, in both the HTML and CSS files.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 ## Table of Contents